Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Results

 \section{Results}

 Figure~\ref{fig:contourplot} shows a colour map of the density for models UT45, \hbox{T45-H}, MT45 and T65 in their evolved state at $t\gtrsim4 \times 10^4 r_g/c$.
 As can be seen from 3D animations (see \href{https://www.youtube.com/playlist?list=PLDO1oeU33GwlaPSME1TdCto1Y3P6yG91L}{this YouTube playlist}), the inner disc always aligns with the BH spin in models T45-H and UT45, aligns most of the time in model T45, some of the time in model T65, and does not align at all in model MT45.
-This makes sense, since in model MT45 the disc is thicker, $h/r=0.05$, and may fall outside the diffusive warp propagation regime, $h/r < \alpha$, where the \citet{bp75} alignment is expected (e.g. \citealt{Ivanov1997}).
+This can be understood because the disc is thicker in model MT45, $h/r=0.05$, and may fall outside the diffusive warp propagation regime, $h/r < \alpha$, where the \citet{bp75} alignment is expected (e.g. \citealt{Ivanov1997}).

 For our thinnest discs, we can establish the dependence of disc structure on thickness.
-In particular, we observe that the \citet{bp75} alignment radius, $r_{bp}$, increases from $r_{bp} \sim 5 r_g$ at $h/r=0.03$ to $r_{bp} \sim 10 r_g$ at $h/r=0.015$.
-While this is consistent with the predicted analytic scaling of $r_{bp}\sim (h/r)^{-8/7}$ (e.g. \citealt{Kumar1985}), the proportionality constant for our simulation is much smaller than in the analytic scaling.
-This discrepancy might be due to the torques applied on the disc by the large-scale magnetically-powered disc outflows that counteract the \citet{bp75} alignment and reduce the value of $r_{bp}$ \citep{Liska2018C}.
+In particular, we observe that the \citet{bp75} alignment radius, $r_{\rm bp}$, increases from $r_{\rm bp} \sim 5 r_g$ at $h/r=0.03$ (models T45 and T45-H) to $r_{\rm bp} \sim 10 r_g$ at $h/r=0.015$ (model UT45).
+While this is consistent with the predicted analytic scaling of $r_{\rm bp}\sim (h/r)^{-8/7}$ (e.g. \citealt{Kumar1985}), the proportionality constant for our simulation is much smaller than in the analytic scaling.
+This discrepancy might be due to the torques applied on the disc by the large-scale magnetically-powered disc outflows that can counteract the \citet{bp75} alignment and reduce the value of $r_{\rm bp}$ \citep{Liska2018C}.

-More generally, the \citet{bp75} alignment is variable in time: as seen from the movies, as a general trend, an increase/decrease in BH mass accretion rate $\dot{M}_{BH}$ (Fig.~\ref{fig:timeplotplot}a) tends to accompany the periods of misalignment/alignment of the inner disc with the BH in models T45 and T65.
-This might be due to rapid accretion giving the disc insufficient time to align with the BH spin axis \citep{Liska2018C}.